 - 2-second self timer

-- Manual focusing at taking aperture
+- Manual focusing at taking aperture for each shot

 - Three captures per setting, pick the sharpest one